jhc13/taggui/README.md

 <img src='images/auto-captioner-v1.18.0.png' alt='Auto-captioner screenshot' width='100%'>

-In addition to manual tagging, you can automatically generate captions for your images inside TagGUI.
+In addition to manual tagging, you can automatically generate captions or tags for your images inside TagGUI.
 GPU generation requires a compatible NVIDIA GPU, and CPU generation is also supported.